conradludgate/mlir-rs/README.md

 Passes can be defined on generic operations, or specific ones, or specific patterns of operations.

 The way I'm currently thinking about this is that all operations have a weight to them.
 All passes should guarantee that the weight of the tree is reduced.
 I'm not sure if this is worth implementing however.

 ## Dialects

-I plan to implement some of the basic dialects from MLIR (Affine, ControlFlow, Bufferization, Memref etc) as well as use CLIR instead of LLVMIR.
+I plan to implement some of the basic dialects from MLIR (Affine, ControlFlow, Bufferization, Memref etc) as well as use CLIF instead of LLVMIR.

 I am going with Cranelift instead of LLVM for 2 reasons: